fojackson8/fojackson8.github.io/_pages/about.md

 I'm broadly interested in building better models of biology.
 This includes genomic and epigenomic foundation models, protein design, multimodal and multi-scale models of the cell, and methods for non-invasive cancer detection such as cell-free DNA tissue deconvolution.

-My research focused on building AI models for earlier cancer detection.
+My PhD focused on building AI models for earlier cancer detection.
 Collaborating with Professor Song's lab in the Ludwig Institute of Cancer Research, I developed [multimodal classifiers for cell-free DNA](https://www.science.org/doi/10.1126/sciadv.abh0534), a promising non-invasive cancer biomarker.
 Our work was patented and has now been developed into clinical cancer diagnostic kits.

 Before that I studied Natural Sciences at Cambridge University, then got a Masters in Computational Biology, also from Cambridge.
 After my Masters I spent some time at tech startups as a data scientist and machine learning researcher, including at [Global.health](https://global.health/), where I helped build a platform to make real-time epidemiological data from emerging outbreaks openly available.